 Pothos will grow rapidly after being trimmed.
 You will get new leaves, new stems sprouting from the center and you will refresh your plant.
+Some stems may branch into multiple stems while others will send out a single stem to place the one removed.
 While pothos don’t need regular pruning, you can trim stems to take cuttings or to encourage dense leaf growth.

 I am an accredited practicing dietitian, experienced gardener and a dedicated cook.
 I love writing and sharing my experience so you can learn from my successes and mistakes.